Stable Matching: Dealing with Changes in Preferences: Introduction

-It is well known that the stable matching lattice is {\em universal} in the class of finite distributive lattices in the following sense: Given any lattice $\Lc$ from this class, there is a stable matching instance, of an appropriate size, such that its lattice $\Lc_A$ is isomorphic to $\Lc$ \cite{Universal-Blair}.
-If the answer to Question \ref{ques.one} were ``yes'', we would get the following general fact about this class: Let $U$ be a finite set and let $A$ and $B$ be its subsets each of which supports a partial order which is a finite distributive lattice, $\Lc_A$ and $\Lc_B$, respectively.
-Then $\Lc_A \cap \Lc_B$ is a sublattice of $\Lc_A$, under its meet and join operations, and also of $\Lc_B$, under its meet and join operations.
+From our perspective, the following is a central question.
+Its importance stems from the fact that the stable matching lattice is {\em universal} in the class of finite distributive lattices in the following sense: Given any lattice $\Lc$ from this class, there exists a stable matching instance, $A$, of an appropriate size, such that its lattice $\Lc_A$ is isomorphic to $\Lc$.
+Consequently, an affirmative answer to the question below would imply a fundamental new property for the class of finite distributive lattices.

-Unfortunately, the answer to Question \ref{ques.one} is ``no'', as stated in Theorem \ref{thm:both_sides_not_sublattice}.
-The smallest counter-example we could find has $n = 4$, and $B$ is obtained from $A$ by changing the preferences of two firms and two workers.

-Assume that instance $B$ is obtained from $A$ via changes in the preferences of $p$ workers and $q$ firms.
-If so, we will denote the change by $(p, q)$.
-As a result of the negative answer, we need to determine the parameters $(p, q)$ for which the answer is ``yes''.
-Thus \cite{MV.robust,GMRV-nearby-instances} showed that the answer is yes for $(0, 1)$ and Theorem \ref{thm:both_sides_not_sublattice} shows that the answer is no for $(2, 2)$.

-For a choice of parameters $(p, q)$ we also would like to answer the following algorithmic questions:

-\begin{enumerate} \item Determine if $(\Mc_A \cap \Mc_B) \neq \emptyset$. \item If the answer to the first question is ``yes'', efficiently obtain the worker-optimal and firm-optimal stable matchings in $\Mc_A \cap \Mc_B$. \item Also obtain the associated partial order, as promised by Birkhoff's Representation Theorem. \item Use this partial order to enumerate the matching in $\Mc_A \cap \Mc_B$ with polynomial delay. \end{enumerate}